 - Want stock rewards on a primary debit card: Stash.

-- Want to actively trade individual stocks: Robinhood, but recognize it's not auto-investing.
+- Want to actively trade individual stocks: Robinhood, but recognize it's a trading app, not a hands-off one.

 For broader context across the auto-investing category, see the broader auto-investing app ranking.